 Community Volunteer Training

 Individual volunteers from the public are a main component of the USVI Bleachwatch Program and contribute to the assessment of coral bleaching.
 BleachWatch assessment methods are taught through in-person training sessions (Since 2013, 4 volunteer trainings have been conducted in St. Croix and St. Thomas).
 Training sessions are 1 hour in length and focus on the identification of corals reef, fishes, and other creatures.
 Differences between bleaching, disease and mortality are discussed.
 Each session also includes training on survey methods, materials, methodology and guidelines for submitting data.
-A USVI Bleachwatch website was developed to communicate with volunteers and the public.
+The USVI Bleachwatch website was developed to communicate with volunteers and the public.
 Volunteers have the option of submitting reports through an online datasheet, by email or mail.

 USVI Bleachwatch Volunteer Survey Methodology

 Conduct a 15 minute roving snorkel or dive pausing each 3 minutes to document a “survey station”.
 At each survey station:

 - Take a photo or record data for a 1 m2 surface area of the reef

 - Estimate percent coral coverage and percent bleaching of coral